JoramMillenaar/Synthon/README.md

 - `--fade_out`: An integer specifying the fade-out duration in seconds.
 Default is 0.2.
 - `--sample_rate`: An integer specifying the sample rate for the synthesizer.
 Default is 44100.
 - `--chunk_size`: An integer specifying the chunk size for the synthesizer.
 Default is 512.
-- `--enable_speaker`: A flag to enable output to the speaker.
-It's set to false by default.
+- `--disable_speaker`: A flag to disable output to the speaker.
+It's set to true by default.
 - `--stream_to_file`: A flag to enable streaming to a file.
 It's set to false by default.
 - `--filename`: A string specifying the filename for the output file.
 This option is required if `--stream_to_file` is enabled.
 - `--port_name`: A string specifying the MIDI input port name.
 Default is 'IAC Driver Bus 1'.